BigBIueWhale/multilateration_visualizer/protobuf/rust_microservice/README.md

 ![Performance Profiler Screenshot](/doc/performance_profiler.png)

 Note: Code implementations that use Tokio cooperative multitasking actually obfuscate performance profiling results.
 For high performance code it's probably better to use real threads.

+Note: Sometimes there's an off-by-one bug in the line view (source code view) of the performance profiler, so there could be a "Red hot" line, but actually the culprit is the previous code statement.